SanathKumar123/Mastering-Devops/README.md

 1. Log in to your AWS Management Console at https://console.aws.amazon.com
 2. Navigate to the S3 service.(Search for s3 in search box)
 3. Click on the "Create bucket" button.
-4. Choose a globally unique bucket name (my bucket name - kiransbucketforassignment1 ) and select the region for bucket (I have chosen US East (N. Virginia)).
+4. Choose a globally unique bucket name (my bucket name - sanathsbucketforassignment1 ) and select the region for bucket (I have chosen US East (N. Virginia)).
 5. Under Permissions, uncheck "Block all public access" for public accessibility.
 6. Accept default settings
 7. Click "Create bucket" to finish.
 8. Once the bucket is created, select the newly created bucket from the S3 dashboard.
 9. Click on the "Properties" tab.
 10. Scroll down to the "Static website hosting" and click on it.
-11. Choose "Use this bucket to host a website".
+11. Choose "Enable" (To use this bucket to host a website).
 12. Enter the index document (about.html) and error document (error.html).
 13. Click "Save" to apply the changes.